KhronosGroup/Vulkan-Guide/chapters/validation_overview.md

 ## Khronos Validation Layer

-Since Vulkan doesn't do any error checking, it is **very important** when developing, to enable the [Validation Layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers) right away to help to catch invalid behavior.
+Since Vulkan doesn't do any error checking, it is **very important**, when developing, to enable the [Validation Layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers) right away to help catch invalid behavior.
 Applications should also never ship the Validation Layers with their application as they noticeably reduce performance and are designed for the development phase.

 > The Khronos Validation Layer used to consist of multiple layers but now has been unified to a single `VK_LAYER_KHRONOS_validition` layer.
 [More details explained in LunarG's whitepaper](https://www.lunarg.com/wp-content/uploads/2019/04/UberLayer_V3.pdf).